Skip to main content

 Caution

-Select the appropriate profile according to your security policy or the vehicle manufacturer's requirements.
+Choose profile according to your internal security policy and vehicle manufacturer requirements.

 SyncFrame Setting